-The acquisition method of accounting is used to account for business combinations by the Group.
+The acquisition method of accounting is used to account for business combinations entered into by the Group.

 The consideration transferred for the acquisition of a subsidiary or business comprises the fair value of the assets transferred, the liabilities incurred and the equity interests issued by the Group.
-The consideration transferred also includes the fair value of any contingent consideration arrangement.
+The consideration transferred also includes any contingent consideration arrangement and any pre-existing equity interest in the subsidiary measured at their fair values at the acquisition date.